Ryosuke-Yamaki/Hol-CCG/README.md

 # Holographic CCG (Hol-CCG)
-Python implementation of Holographic CCG Parsing.
+This is the Python implementation of [Holographic CCG Parsing](https://aclanthology.org/2023.acl-long.15/) at ACL2023.

 <img src="holccg.svg" width="500px">